Tatsuya-Nonogaki/export-ADData/README.md

   PowerShell will prompt you if omitted.

 .PARAMETER Password
   (Alias -p) The passowrd string in plain text.
-Mandatory but PowerShell will prompt you if omitted, which is recommended for security.
+Mandatory but the script will prompt you if omitted, which is recommended for security.

 .PARAMETER Domain
   (Alias -d) Optional.
 The AD Domain to query.
 The preset Domain is used if omitted.
+It accepts either dot-notation and DistinguishedName format.
 ```

 ## Examples